PADI Rescue Diver Course = Confidence, Responsibility & Preparedness (Plus a Bit of Tiredness!)

 - Spinal injury management

-This knowledge brings with it a confidence and I know that I am now prepared to respond to an emergency correctly when needed .
+This knowledge brings with it confidence, and I know that I am now prepared to respond to an emergency correctly when needed.

-The practical side of the course in based on a number of rescue scenarios revolving around skills used to help either a responsive or non responsive diver on either the surface or underwater.
+The practical side of the course is based on several rescue scenarios focusing on skills used to assist either a responsive or non-responsive diver, both on the surface and underwater.
 Prepare to get tired!
-Yes, this is a pretty intensive part of the course but at the end of each day the tiredness is only second to the content feeling you have.
+Yes, this is a pretty intensive part of the course, but at the end of each day the tiredness is only second to the feeling of accomplishment you’ll have.
 Top Tip: Try and choose the smallest, lightest person on the course as your buddy.
 Special thanks to my willing victim, Nat!

-One of the hardest parts of the in-water rescue skills can be remembering the correct order of the actions you need to complete.
-In fact, you may even find you won’t notice how physical it is towing an unresponsive diver as you’ll be concentrating on providing rescue breaths, supporting the airways and removing equipment if the situation requires.
-Each scenario, though varied, essentially boils down to the same core skills that by now your have learnt and are starting to master.
+One of the most challenging parts of the in-water rescue skills can be remembering the correct order of your actions.
+In fact, you may even find you won’t notice how physical it is towing an unresponsive diver because you’ll be concentrating on providing rescue breaths, supporting the airways and removing equipment (if the situation requires it).
+Each scenario, though varied, essentially boils down to the same core skills that you’ve now learned and are starting to master.

-As an ex-rugby player, my favourite skills were those involving panicked divers.
-If you’ve ever caught a scrum half off the back of the ruck and turned him, then it is pretty much the same skill (yes, I know i’m talking to a very small demographic here).
+As an former rugby player, my favourite skills were those involving panicked divers.
+If you’ve ever caught a scrum half off the back of the ruck and turned him, then it is pretty much the same technique (yes, I know I’m speaking to a very niche audience here!).

-All jokes aside, the PADI Rescue diver course is a great course that takes you further as a diver, giving you the confidence and preparation that can really transform your outlook.
-I can wholeheartedly recommend it.
+All jokes aside, the PADI Rescue diver course is an excellent program that takes you further as a diver, giving you the confidence and preparedness that can really transform your outlook.
+I wholeheartedly recommend it.

-Big thanks to my excellent PADI Instructor Robert Stepien (PADI OWSI 318292) and his assistant and my willing (at times not-so-willing) victim Nat McGhee (PADI OWSI 315372) at Dahab Divers Technical.
+A big thanks to my excellent PADI Instructor Robert Stepien (PADI OWSI 318292) and his assistant — and my willing (at times, not-so-willing) victim — Nat McGhee (PADI OWSI 315372) at Dahab Divers Technical.